Definition and Types of Pronoun | Parts of Speech

 Reflexive Pronouns

-Reflexive pronouns and intensive pronouns are a bit complex types of pronoun and are similar, but the difference between them is that intensive pronouns are not essential to a sentence’s meaning.
+Reflexive pronouns and intensive pronouns are similar, but the difference between them is that intensive pronouns are not essential to a sentence’s meaning.
 Meanwhile, reflexive pronouns are.
 In addition, they are used when the subject and the object of a sentence refer to the same person or thing.
 Reflexive pronouns end in -selves or -self.

 Reflexive pronouns are: yourself, himself, ourselves, itself, themselves, herself, myself, yourselves.